cosc2336-ds-alg/assg04/README.md

 1. make a copy of the `List`
 2. reverse the sub-list portion of this copy
 3. Compare the original and the copy with the reverse sub-list.
-   - If they are equal, then the reversed sup-list was a palindrome, so you can return `true`.
+   - If they are equal, then the reversed sub-list was a palindrome, so you can return `true`.
    - If they are not equal after the reverse, then the sub-list was not a palindrome.